JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 #### Example 4

 A rogue with a dagger is trying to close the distance on a knight who is 10 feet away.
 The rogue has 1 RFX and the knight has 0 RFX.
 The knight declares he is going to move forward and swing on the rogue with the longsword he has in his hands.
 The rogue declares he is going to close the distance and stab the knight.
 Since the Rogue has a higher reflex, he can move 10 feet with his RFX Speed before the knight can move, closing the gap.
 Since the knight already had his sword ready to go, combat rolls are made versus one another.

+### Raw Movement Speed

+Different characters get different movement speeds in combat on a battlemap.

 ### Using multiple Movement Speeds on the same round